 Step 3: Neutralize your head and neck by gazing at a spot on the floor beyond your hands.
 Your head should be in line with your neck and spine.

 Step 4: Hold for as long as you can!
-Try to avoid having a banana back (where your hips sink).
+Try to avoid letting your hips sink (or as Dr. Mike says "pretend theirs an open flame under your navel, don't sink and get burned!")

 Step 1: Start in a plank pose with your hands under your shoulders and your feet hip-width apart.